tomas/needle/README.md

  - `headers <Object>`

 Triggered after the header has been processed, and just before the data is to be consumed.
 This implies that no redirect was followed and/or authentication header was received.
 In other words, we got a "valid" response.

-Indicates that the a redirect is being followed.
-This means that the response code was a redirect (301, 302, 303, 307) and the given [redirect options](#redirect-options) allowed following the URL received in the `Location` header.

 ### Event: `'end'`